 In November 2015, the Unsettling Goods team contacted Canadian Tire regarding Keter Plastic products carried in their stores.
 Although Canadian Tire responded by saying that the Keter products carried in their stores are not manufactured in factories in Israeli settlements, we continue to urge the corporation to use its relationship with Keter to press them to withdraw completely from the settlements.

-For more information and ideas for action, see Unsettling Goods: Choose Peace in Palestine and Israel and Regulate Products from Illegal Settlements in Palestine and Israel.
+For more information and ideas for action, see Unsettling Goods: Choose Peace in Palestine and Israel.